Good things to do on a weekly basis

 If you right-click on one of the files, you can delete it.
 Or if you want to see which folder it is in first, right-click on it and select Show in Enclosing Folder.

-There are apps which do all of this large file sorting for you, such as the free OmniDiskSweeper.
+There are apps that do all of this large file sorting for you, such as the free OmniDiskSweeper.
 But after trying it out, I’ve concluded it doesn’t do much more than what I have described above.

 Delete All Unneeded Files Or Move Them Off The Computer